verdianeDada/MCQ-distance-evaluation-platform/readme.md

 ```sh
 $ php artisan serve
 ```
-Verify the deployment by navigating to your server address in your preferred browser.
+Verify the deployment by navigating in your favorite browser (Chrome is mine :-) in the following adress:

 ```sh
 127.0.0.1:8000